GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 In this tutorial, we use the approach described in :ref:`TutorialDeadOilBottomLayersSPE10` to couple reservoir flow with wells.
-That is, we define a coupling solver of type **CompositionalMultiphaseReservoir** named ``coupledFlowAndWells``.
+That is, we define a *coupling solver* of type **CompositionalMultiphaseReservoir** named ``coupledFlowAndWells``.
 This coupling solver drives the simulation and is in charge of binding the following single-physics solvers:

 - the single-physics reservoir flow solver, a solver of type **CompositionalMultiphaseFlow** named ``compositionalMultiphaseFlow`` and documented at :ref:`CompositionalMultiphaseFlow`,
 - the single-physics well solver, a solver of type **CompositionalMultiphaseWell** named ``compositionalMultiphaseWell`` and documented at :ref:`CompositionalMultiphaseWell`).

+The **Solvers** XML block is shown below.
+The coupling solver points to the two single-physics solvers using the attributes ``flowSolverName`` and ``wellSolverName``.
+We use the same names as in :ref:`TutorialDeadOilBottomLayersSPE10` for simplicity, but these names can be chosen by the user and are not imposed by GEOSX.
+The flow solver is applied to the reservoir and the well solver is applied to the wells, as specified by their respective ``targetRegions`` attributes.

 The solver information is specified in the **NonlinearSolverParameters** and **LinearSolverParameters** XML blocks.
-It should be specified within the **CompositionalMultiphaseReservoir** XML block since the coupling solver drives the solution strategy.
+These blocks should be nested in the **CompositionalMultiphaseReservoir** XML block since the coupling solver drives the solution strategy.
 Note that any solver information specified in the single-phase physics XML blocks will not be taken into account.

+Here, we instruct GEOSX to perform at least ``newtonMinIter = 1`` Newton iterations and at most ``newtonMaxIter = 10``.
+GEOSX will adjust the time step size as follows:

+- if the Newton solver converges in ``dtIncIterLimit x newtonMaxIter = 5`` iterations or fewer, GEOSX will double the time step size for the next time step,
+- if the Newton solver converges in ``dtCutIterLimit x newtonMaxIter = 8`` iterations or more, GEOSX will reduce the time step size for the next time step by a factor ``timestepCutFactor = 0.1``,
+- if the Newton solver fails to converge in ``newtonMaxIter = 10``, GEOSX will cut the time step size by a factor ``timestepCutFactor = 0.1`` and restart from the previous converged step.

+The maximum number of time step cuts is specified by the attribute ``maxTimeStepCuts``.
+Note that a backtracking line search can be activated by setting the attribute ``lineSearchAction`` to 1 or 2.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/benchmarks/Egg/dead_oil_egg.xml
   :language: xml